HyperTesto/hypertesto.me/content/blog/how-to-parse-partial-dates-in-java/index.en.md

 The CLI has two arguments to filter over those two columns: `--from` and `--to` both of them accepting a date formatted as `yyyyMMdd[-HHmmss]`.
 Do you notice there's a part between square brackets?
 That's the optional part.

 The idea of the optional part is that, without adding more arguments to the CLI, a user can query one or more full days if it provides the two arguments with only the mandatory part, or can go more fine-grained if needed (even mixing the formats).

-To do it we have two different argument semantics:
+To do it, we have two different argument semantics:
 - `--from`: if omitted, the time part should be set to the start of the day which is "all zeroes"
 - `--to`: if omitted it should be set to the end of the day which is `23:59:59.999` (Here I haven't used the same format just for clarity)